Jumee-LDN/wdi-project-four/README.md

 **Timeframe :** 1 week (December 2018)

 ## Concept
-Users can create their own project to share their career change idea or simply just support someone's story by giving away points.
-Every projects has a goal points to achieve 0.
+Users can create their own project to share their career change idea or simply just support someone else’s story by giving away points.
+Every project has a goal points to achieve 0.
 This application could develop into a crowdfunding project.

 ## Goal
 Learning a new framework in 2 weeks is quite challenging.
-After the third project using Angular, the course swiftly moved on to learn a new framework , React for another 2 weeks.
+After the third project using Angular, the course swiftly moved on to learn a new framework, React for another 2 weeks.
 I found this switch abstruse and I wanted to take the opportunity of the project week to understand the comprehensive concept and usage of React.
 The project is on its first stage and will be continued as my side project.

 ## Visuals